 However, we are beginning to see the legal landscape take shape.
-Indeed, the U.S. Court of Appeals for the Seventh Circuit recently weighed in on this issue, in Kluge v.
-Brownsburg Community School Corp.
+Indeed, the 7th U.S. Circuit Court of Appeals just weighed in on this issue on April 7 in Kluge v.
+Brownsburg Community School Corporation.
 In this case, the school district maintained a policy that required its faculty to honor the preferred names and pronouns of transgender students.
 The policy was subsequently challenged by the plaintiff who claimed that the policy violated his religious beliefs.
 The court held that allowing the plaintiff to be excepted from the district's policy based on his religion would pose an undue hardship, as this would create further harm to students in addition to a disrupted learning environment.
 As such, the district was not obligated to accommodate the plaintiff's religious beliefs under these circumstances.
 As a result, even though he had religious objections, the plaintiff was required to abide by the policy requiring the use of preferred names and pronouns.

-Although the Seventh Circuit covers only Illinois, Indiana, and Wisconsin, we expect more federal appeals courts to weigh in on this issue - and the U.S. Supreme Court could ultimately resolve disagreements that arise among the circuit courts.
+Although the 7th Circuit covers only Illinois, Indiana, and Wisconsin, we expect more federal appeals courts to weigh in on this issue - and SCOTUS could ultimately resolve disagreements that arise among the circuit courts.
 Indeed, several ongoing legal debates over transgender workers' rights with seemingly conflicting results may find their way to the Supreme Court in the near future.

 Also of note, the EEOC itself recently filed a lawsuit on behalf of a transgender employee who claimed sex discrimination in violation of Title VII based on gender identity.
 The basis of the complaint included allegations such as intentional misgendering, asking invasive questions about the employee's body, and making anti-trans comments.
 Although the case is still pending, the lawsuit illustrates the EEOC's commitment to protecting transgender employees in the workplace, specifically regarding intentional misgendering claims, and employers should expect to see a rise in these claims.
+3 Best Practices for Building Inclusive Workplaces